danyaberezun/KEEPs/README.md

 }
 ```

-As in all this cases we have an information that there is a value that
-is subtype of both, `ExprIntLit` and `Expr<T>`.

-The difference with the current implementation is that it collects such
-statements only for variables (as temporal values are not eligible for
+The current implementation that collects such statements only for variables (as temporal values are not eligible for smart casts) making last three examples ill-typed.
-smart casts), but temporal values are outfiltered on the last stage so
+But since temporal values are outfiltered on the very last stage, we can easily collect these statements for any values.
-it is not hard to collect such statement for any values.
-And it will
-allow us to support even such cases:
+As the consequence even the following case becomes well-typed.

 ```Kotlin
 sealed class Expr<out T>